-Our results demonstrated that leveraging LLMs to extract a structured output while adhering to the disjunctive normal form is possible.
+Our results demonstrated that leveraging LLMs to extract a structured output while adhering to the DNF is possible (Fig. 5).
 This added layer of complexity provided insights into the models' reasoning abilities and capacity to handle real-world clinical data effectively.
-An adequate amount of training data is crucial since it allows for a successful supervised fine-tuning.
-Augmenting manually annotated samples with synthetic data reduces the time needed for the generation of a fully human-annotated dataset, opening the door for improved fine-tuning.
+An adequate amount of training data is crucial since it allows for a successful supervised finetuning.
+Augmenting the manually annotated clinical trials training set with synthetically generated data reduces the time needed for the generation of a fully human-annotated dataset, opening the door for improved fine-tuning.